zaguragit/mangoLang_kt/README.md

 ### Syntax
 - Fields are initialized with either "val" (for immutable) or "var" (for mutable).
 Just like in kotlin!
 - The if/else are statements and require curly brackets, but don't require parentheses
-- Function declaration syntax is: "fn", the function name, its parameters separated by commas inside parentheses, followed by the return type (if the function returns anything), and either a "->" an expression, or a block statement
+- Function declaration syntax is: "fn", the function name, its parameters separated by commas inside parentheses, followed by the return type (if the function returns anything), and either a "->" with an expression, or a block statement
 - All types are children of the "Any" type
 - "Unit" is the type for functions that don't return anything
 - Decimal numbers aren't supported yet

-As of now the language is in such an early stage that it doesn't even support comments, so the syntax is subject to change.
+The language is in a very early stage, so the syntax is subject to change.
 ```rust
 val valueName = expression
 var variableName = expression